CAS dismisses Olympic ban on doping offenders

-BERLIN The Court of Arbitration for Sport (CAS) cleared the way on Thursday for dozens of past doping offenders to compete at next year's Olympics after rejecting an International Olympic Committee (IOC) eligibility rule as invalid.
+BERLIN The Court of Arbitration for Sport (CAS) cleared the way on Thursday for several dozen former doping offenders to compete at next year's Olympics after rejecting an International Olympic Committee (IOC) eligibility rule as "invalid."

-The controversial Rule 45, introduced in 2008, banned athletes including Olympic 400 metres champion LaShawn Merritt from participating at the next Olympic Games if they have been suspended for doping for six months or longer, but the regulation was rejected by CAS as invalid and unenforceable.
+The controversial Rule 45, introduced in 2008, banned athletes, including Olympic 400 metres champion LaShawn Merritt, from participating at the next Olympic Games if they have been suspended for six months or longer, but the regulation was rejected by CAS as invalid and unenforceable.

 The Court's ruling means that American Merritt, the highest profile name affected by the decision, can now defend his title in London.
 CAS said the rule was not in compliance with the IOC's own charter and the World Anti-Doping Agency's code.